The following is a categorized set of FAQs divided into the following categories:

 The Evergreen Economic District, which administers ELF, will continue to add member businesses and apply for grants to fund all of the projects outlined in the ELID.

 State statutes require alternative ways for for local improvement districts to fund projects if funding sources become insufficient, however this is not a risk for ELID because the project list was specifically chosen to align the costs with the strong and growing revenue stream from the Evergreen Legacy Fund over the multiple years it will take to construct the projects.
 Coupled with the ability to seek grant funding, today, ELF already has the minimum cash match typically required by most grants to fund all of the projects on the list.
 Surplus ELF funds would go towards other important projects outside of the ELID like those described above that ELF has been funding in the past.

 In July of 2017, the Evergreen Economic District began the process to form the Evergreen Local Improvement District (ELID).
 In doing so, they proposed the boundaries of the ELID, which mimic the combined Evergreen Metropolitan District and West Jefferson County Metropolitan District.
 The Evergreen Economic District prepared a draft petition to present to the County Commissioners.
-A vote by property owners is not needed to form the ELID.
-The Evergreen Economic District will continue working with the county to develop a timeline and will ask the Commissioners to consider the creation of the ELID.
+Through a series of briefings over several years, the ELID was finally formed in October of 2020.
+The timeline for Jeffco to complete the projects will span for approximately 10 years.